If you’re thinking of hiring domestic staff to take on some of the burden of running a household, we can help.

 8. Onboarding Candidates

 The final step in hiring domestic staff is the onboarding process.
 With household support, this will involve basics such as orienting them around the property, drawing up their schedule, and laying down any ground rules to follow while they are on-site.
-If you hire a house manager or butler, much of the training and onboarding process for other household staff will then be handled by them.

 Managing Your Domestic Staff